sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 {{< /highlight >}}

 {{< /language-toggle >}}

-## Step 2 Set up communication between clusters

-Federation uses JSON web tokens (JWTs) to allow a Sensu agent to communicate with different clusters with the same access token.
-For this reason, you must enable asymmetric JWTs to use federation.

-JWTs are the tokens provided to users during authentication.
-You can use either the `jwt-private-key-file` or `jwt-public-key-file` attribute to specify the key to use to sign the JWTs.

-Learn more about the [`jwt-private-key-file` and `jwt-public-key-file` attributes][4].

-**NEEDED**: More explanation about how to use the `jwt-private-key-file` and `jwt-public-key-file` attributes?

-## Step 3 Create etcd replicators

-After you set up clusters, you can use etcd replicators to manage [RBAC resources][10] in one place and mirror the changes to follower clusters.
-This allows you to centrally define permissions that apply to all federated clusters (and therefore are automatically replcated across all clusters).

-Etcd replicators use the [etcd make-mirror utility][12] for one-way key replication.
-Our [etcd-replicators reference][2] includes [examples][9] for `Role`, `RoleBinding`, `ClusterRole`, and `ClusterRoleBinding` resources.

 ## Step 4 Get a unified view of all your clusters in the web UI